digipolisgent/api-guidelines/Guidelines.md

 #### 7.1.5 Custom Headers

-Some of the microservices the Service Factory provides MUST use custom headers.
-The desciption and syntax off these custom headers WILL be provided in the OpenAPI Specification of the respective microservice.
+Some of the microservices the Service Factory provides use custom headers.
+The desciption of these custom headers MUST be provided in the OpenAPI Specification of the respective microservice.
+All our custom headers MUST be in the lower camel case format.

 ### 17.2 Healthchecks